moontemplar212/SecurityTesting101/README.md

 There are seven major areas of security testing:<br>

-  - Vulnerability Scanning
+  1. Vulnerability Scanning
-  - Security Scanning
+  2. Security Scanning
-  - Penetration Testing
+  3. Penetration Testing
-  - Risk Assessment
+  4. Risk Assessment
-  - Security Auditing
+  5. Security Auditing
-  - Posture Assessment
+  6. Posture Assessment
-  - Ethical Hacking
+  7. Ethical Hacking

 ---

-Security Testing Techniques:
+Security Testing Techniques:<br>
-  1. Application Access and User Management:
+  1. **Application Access and User Management:**<br>
-    a.
-Roles and Right management: Is the appropriate level of access in an application commensurate with the user role / responsibilities?
+    > Roles and Right management: Is the appropriate level of access in an application commensurate with the user role / responsibilities?<br>
-    b.
-Summarised in Authentication: Who are you? and Authorisation: What can you do?
+    > Authentication: Who are you?<br>
-      Authentication:
         Password Management:
           - Encryption: Salting and hashing
           - Password quality rules